ioquatix/collada/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+### Desired Features

+* Converter: Support .obj files.
+* Support more of the collada standard.

 ## License